JoshuaDelosSantos/replus-ios-project/replusGoBackEnd/internal/repository/README.md

 ### Repository Interfaces

-The UserRepository interface provides methods for managing user-related data.
+The **UserRepository** interface provides methods for managing user-related data.
 It includes operations for:
-	•	GetUsers: Fetching all users from the database.
+- GetUsers: Fetching all users from the database.
-	•	CreateUser: Adding a new user to the database.
+- CreateUser: Adding a new user to the database.
-	•	UpdateUser: Updating an existing user’s details.
+- UpdateUser: Updating an existing user’s details.
-	•	DeleteUser: Removing a user from the database by their ID.

-This interface ensures a standardized approach to user data management.
+- DeleteUser: Removing a user from the database by their I- This interface ensures a standardized approach to user data management.
 ```
 type UserRepository interface {